DroidZeroCodes/Payroll_System/README.md

     * Payroll Admin, and
     * Employee.
   * If you want to login as a new user, the _only option currently available_ is to request the IT admin to create an account.
-    * Check the IT Admin section on how to try logging in as an admin and creating you own account.
+    * Check the IT Admin section on how to try logging in as an admin and creating your own account.
 * Once logged in, the system will determine your role based on you registered account.

 ### Regular Employee